rexresearch.com

 This solar steam generation system produces clean water

-while every minute a newborn dies from infection caused by lack of
+water, while every minute a newborn dies from infection caused

 Seawater desalination and wastewater recycling are two ways to